 Click to go to Revolution Series Gallery

-Her newest works are represented in the Erosion series.
+Her newest works are represented in the Erosion and Alchemy series.
 She has been painting moving water for decades using various media.
 She feels these current paintings are the closest she has come to eliciting the paint to tell her story.